 You can make changes to some of your benefit elections at any time.
 Other changes can be made only during open enrollment (which is typically held during a two-week period each fall) or when there's a qualifying life event during the year.
 If you want to change or cancel coverage, contact the HR Service Center.

-The following chart includes a brief explanation of the changes you can make under coverage related to the Dental Plan and the Before-Tax Contribution Plan.
+The following chart includes a brief explanation of the changes you can make under coverages related to the medical and dental plans.

-Plan Types of Changes Dental PPO During open enrollment, you can switch to another dental plan if one is available in your area.
-You can switch to another dental plan if you're in the DeltaCare USA Dental HMO or Hawaii Dental Service and you move out of their service area.
+Plan Types of Changes Company-Sponsored Medical HMO Plans You can change your medical plan elections only during open enrollment.
+Changes take effect the following January 1.
+Changes to your plan elections outside of the open enrollment can only be made if there's a qualifying life event.
+You can switch to another medical plan if you're in an HMO and you move out of its service area.
+If you pay for your coverage on an after-tax basis, you can cancel your coverage or drop dependents from coverage at any time.
+Company Sponsored Dental HMO Plans During open enrollment, you can switch to another dental plan if one is available in your area.
+Changes take effect the following January 1.
+You can switch to another dental plan if you move out of their service area.
 You can't otherwise change your plan elections unless there's a qualifying life event.
-If you pay for your coverage on an after-tax basis; however, you can cancel your coverage or drop dependents from coverage at any time.
-Before-Tax Contribution Plan • You can change the tax status of your health plan contributions (before-tax to after-tax or vice versa) during any open enrollment.
+If you pay for your coverage on an after-tax basis, you can cancel your coverage or drop dependents from coverage at any time.
+Before-Tax Contribution Plan You can change the tax status of your health plan contributions (before-tax to after-tax or vice versa) during any open enrollment.
 Changes take effect the following January 1.
 You can't otherwise change your plan elections unless there's a qualifying life event.